Letter from Birmingham Jail: Background

+The jail wherein King was imprisoned.
+The historical marker in the foreground details his incarceration and authorship of the letter.

 Birmingham, Alabama, was known for its intense segregation and attempts by some residents to combat said racism during this time period.
 For example, students at Miles College boycotted local downtown stores for eight weeks, which resulted in a decrease in sales by 40% and two stores desegregating their water fountains.
 The Alabama Christian Movement for Human Rights (ACMHR) had met with the Senior Citizens Committee (SCC) following this protest in hopes to find a way to prevent larger forms of retaliation against segregation.
 The SCC, a white civic organization, had agreed during this meeting to remove all "Whites Only" signs from downtown department stores, however failed to carry this promise through.
 The citizens of Birmingham's efforts in desegregation caught King's attention, especially with their previous attempts resulting in failure or broken promises.
 Their desire to be active in fighting against racism is what made King certain that this was where he needed to begin his work.

-King met with President John F. Kennedy on October 16, 1961, to address the concerns of discrimination in the south and the lack of action the government was taking; President Kennedy seemed to be in support of desegregation, but was slow to take action, with Birmingham officials refusing to leave office in an effort to prevent a younger generation of officials with less discriminatory beliefs being elected.
+King met with President John F. Kennedy on October 16, 1961, to address the concerns of discrimination in the South and the lack of action the government was taking; President Kennedy seemed to be in support of desegregation, but was slow to take action, with Birmingham officials refusing to leave office in an effort to prevent a younger generation of officials with less discriminatory beliefs being elected.
 These leaders in Birmingham were legally not required to leave their office until 1965, meaning that something else had to be done to generate change.
-King, passionate for this change, created "Project C", with 'C' standing for 'confrontation'.
+King, passionate for this change, created "Project C", with "C" standing for "confrontation".
 "Project C" was also referred to as the Birmingham campaign.